Part One: The Teaching

 Five ways to enter

-1. You want to understand before you cook
+1. The goal is to understand before cooking

 Start here, in Part One.
+Reading rewards the reader.
 Read "The Body That Eats" to understand why eating is neurological, not just nutritional.
 Read "Seven Teachers at Table" to see how the Terra Form§ framework applies to food.
+Notice and note resonances.
 Read "Universal Patterns" to discover what all traditions agree upon.

 This path takes time.
 It builds foundation.
-When you finally cook, you will know why every element matters — the timing, the silence, the simplicity.
-You will not merely follow recipes.
-You will understand the medicine.
+When cooking finally begins, you will know why every element matters: the timing, the silence, the simplicity.
+The recipes become somatic practice, not instructions.
+Understanding is the medicine.

 Begin with The Body That Eats →

 Perhaps you practise yoga and want to understand Ayurvedic eating.
-Perhaps you are Jewish and want to deepen your relationship to Shabbat meals.
-Perhaps Buddhism calls to you.
+Perhaps you are Jewish and want to deepen the relationship to Shabbat meals.
+Perhaps Buddhism belongs to you.
 Perhaps you are simply curious about how Sufi mystics ate.

 Go directly to that tradition chapter in Part Two.
 Each chapter is self-contained.
-You will learn the history, the philosophy, the kitchen practices, and the recipes of that lineage.
-The Terra Form§ connections will appear within the chapter — you do not need the framework first.
+You will learn the history, the kitchen practices, and the somatic wisdom of that lineage — why its food traditions regulate the body the way they do.
+The Terra Form§ connections appear within the chapter; you don't need the framework first.

 Explore the Traditions →

 Go to Part Three.
 The Practice section contains recipes organised by season, by meal, by tradition.
 No essays.
-No history.
-Just instructions for cooking the foods that monastics and mystics have eaten for millennia.
+Just instructions for cooking the foods that contemplative communities have used as somatic practice for millennia.

-Each recipe includes brief context — where it comes from, why it matters — but the emphasis is practical.
-You can cook tonight.
-Understanding can come later, or not at all.
-The food works regardless of whether you know the theory.
+Each recipe includes brief context — where it comes from, what nervous system state it supports — but the emphasis is practical.
+Cooking can commence tonight.
+The food works on the physiology regardless of whether you know the theory.

 Browse Recipes →

 Start with "The Body That Eats."
-Understand that the problem may not be what you eat but how you eat — the nervous system state, the distraction, the isolation.
+The distraction, the isolation, the speed — these are where the disruption lives.
 Then explore the Hunger Teacher section.
 Learn about fasting not as punishment but as reset.
-Consider the simplest recipes from any tradition — one pot, few ingredients, eaten in silence.
+Consider the simplest recipes from any tradition: one pot, few ingredients, eaten in silence.

-The traditions in this book were developed by people seeking healing.
-They are medicine.
-Let them work on you.
+The traditions in this book were developed by people seeking healing through somatic practice.
+They found what works on the body.
+Let them work on yours.

 Start with The Body That Eats →

-5. You want to read it like a book
+5. The goal is to read it like a book

 Begin at the beginning.
-Read Part One completely.
+Read Part One completely — the autonomic foundations, the Seven Teachers at the table, the universal patterns.
 Then move through the traditions in order: Ayurvedic, Buddhist, Hindu, Christian, Sufi, Jewish, Taoist, Indigenous.
-Let the patterns accumulate.
-Watch the convergences emerge.
-By the end, you will see how eight traditions point at the same truth from different directions.
+Let the convergences compound.
+By the end, you will see how eight traditions arrived at the same somatic truth from different directions.

 This is the longest path but the most complete.
 The encyclopedia reveals its full architecture only to those who traverse it entirely.
-What seemed like separate chapters will resolve into a single teaching: the body that eats has always been the same body, waiting for the same nourishment.
+What seemed like separate chapters will resolve into a single somatic teaching: the body that eats has always been the same nervous system, waiting for the same conditions of safety and rhythm to receive nourishment.

 Read from the Beginning →